Skip Navigation

 Annotation: This report is designed to help others replicate the strategies used by the Child Health Initiative, one of the 1996 Models That Work competition special honorees.
 The Child Health Initiative was a four-year public-private collaboration in Salem, Oregon, that provided intensive care coordination to elementary students and their younger siblings in low-income areas.
 In addition, the initiative provided free services, including annual health and safety fairs, immunizations, emergency dental treatment, dental sealants, a bicycle safety program with bike helmets, smoke detectors, and blankets.
 The report describes the project, including its collaborative model, service delivery, partnerships, infrastructure, funding, influence, and outcomes, along with lessons learned, implementation of the model program, and funding and resource development.

-Keywords: Dental care, Awards, Collaboration, Dental sealants, Health promotion, Model programs, Models That Work, Oral health, Oregon, Poverty, Primary care, Public private partnerships, Underserved communities
+Keywords: Oral health care, Awards, Collaboration, Dental sealants, Health promotion, Model programs, Models That Work, Oral health, Oregon, Poverty, Primary care, Public private partnerships, Underserved communities

 Fox HB, McManus MA.
 1996.
 Impacts of state Medicaid demonstration waiver programs on children: Results from Hawaii, Oregon, Rhode Island, and Tennessee.
 Washington, DC: Maternal and Child Health Policy Research Center, 100 pp.